nataliboeva/SoftUni-CSharp-Fundamentals/README.md

-# SoftUni
+# SoftUni with C#
-Tasks from SoftUni course
+Exercises from the @SoftUni course